By Rick Becker 29 March 2018

 4. They Eisegete texts.

 You may have been in a bible study when the question is asked: “What does that verse mean to you?”
 The proper question should be “What was the original meaning that the author intended?”
-Exegesis is the result of applying hermeneutical principles to the text in order to establish the true meaning.
-Factors such as the type of literature (historical narrative, wisdom, law, apocalyptic etc), the context, and the difference between the law and the gospel are crucial when interpreting scripture.
+Exegesis is the result of applying hermeneutical principles to the text to establish the true meaning.
+Factors such as the type of literature (historical narrative, wisdom, law, apocalyptic, etc), the context, and the difference between the law and the gospel are crucial when interpreting scripture.
 False teachers employ eisegesis instead of exegesis.
 This means that instead of rightly dividing the word and drawing out the proper meaning, they ignore the historical context and original meaning of the text.
 Instead, they impose their meaning into the text.

 5. They are Eloquent.

 False teachers are good speakers.
 They captivate their audience through eloquent speech.

 “For, speaking loud boasts of folly, they entice by sensual passions of the flesh those who are barely escaping from those who live in error.”
 2 peter 2:18

 They use high sounding words and exaggeration to fool their listeners.
 These words however are meaningless, devoid of the knowledge of the truth.
 Suave False teachers will mesmerize their followers with stories, testimonies, and new revelations.

 Paul lacked oratorical skill, unlike the false apostles who were skilled speakers: “Indeed, I consider that I am not in the least inferior to these super-apostles.
 Even if I am unskilled in speaking, I am not so in knowledge; indeed, in every way we have made this plain to you in all things.”
 2 Corinthians 11:5-6